When you hear the words “eating disorder,” what’s the first thing that comes to mind?

 But the most common eating disorder is binge-eating disorder, which affects an estimated 2.8 million people in the United States.
 That’s more than three times the number of people diagnosed with anorexia and bulimia combined.

-“Historically, binge-eating disorder hasn’t gotten nearly as much attention as anorexia nervosa or bulimia nervosa, and it still doesn’t get the attention it deserves,” says Cynthia Bulik, PhD, founding director of the Center of Excellence for Eating Disorders at the UNC School of Medicine.
+“Historically, binge-eating disorder hasn’t gotten nearly as much attention as anorexia nervosa or bulimia nervosa, and it still doesn’t get the attention it deserves,” says UNC Health clinical psychologist Cynthia Bulik, PhD.

-“One reason is that binge-eating disorder wasn’t even recognized as a formal diagnosis until a few years ago, when for the first time it was included in the DSM-5,” Bulik says.
+“One reason is that binge-eating disorder wasn’t even recognized as a formal diagnosis until 2013, when for the first time it was included in the DSM-5,” Dr. Bulik says.
 (DSM-5 is the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, which the American Psychiatric Association published in 2013.)

 Defining Binge-Eating Disorder

 Binge-eating disorder is characterized by several behavioral and emotional signs or symptoms.
-These may include recurrent episodes of binge eating, eating a larger amount of food than normal during a two-hour period, and a feeling that you can’t control what or how much you are eating during a binge episode.
+These include eating a larger amount of food than typical during a two-hour period, a feeling that you can’t control what or how much you are eating, and recurrent episodes of binge eating.

 In addition, people with binge-eating disorder often say they feel disgusted, depressed, ashamed or guilty after a binge episode.
 As a result, they may eat alone so others won’t see how much they eat.
 They may also eat until they feel uncomfortably full, eat large amounts of food even when they don’t feel hungry or eat much faster than normal.